ajinkyaspatil20/Grocergrocery-management-system/README.md

 ## 📌 Project Overview

 The **Grocery Management System with AI** is a smart inventory and sales tracking application built using **Python** and **SQL**, with integrated AI features to optimize stock levels, predict demand, and assist users in decision-making.
-The system helps streamline grocery operations for small to mid-sized vendors...
+The system helps streamline grocery operations for small to mid-sized vendors

 ---